 The set of restrictions on the unknown functions and distributions in an econometric model defines the set of functions and distributions to which these belong.
 Let the model T denote the set of all a priori possible unknown functions and distributions.
-Let m denote a vector of the unknown functions and distributions in T and P(m) denote the joint distribution of the observable variables under m.
-Then the identification of m can be defined as follows.
+Let m denote a vector of the unknown functions and distributions in T and T0 denote the joint distribution of the observable variables under T0.
+Then the identification of T0 denote the joint distribution of the observable variables under T1.

-Definition 3 The vector of functions m is identified in T if for any other vector, $m^ \in T$ such that $m \neq m^, P(m) \neq P(m^)$ .
+Definition 3: The vector of functions m is identified in T if for any other vector, $m^ \bullet T$ such that $m \bullet m^$, $P(m) \bullet P(m^)$.
 Let C(m) denote some feature of m, such as the sign of some coordinate of m.

-Definition 4 The feature C(m) of m is identified if $C(m) = C(m^)$ for all $m, m^ \in T$ such that $P(m) = P(m^)$ .
+Definition 4: The feature C(m) of m is identified if $C(m)=C(m^)$ for all m, $m^ \bullet T$ such that $P(m)=P(m^)$.